 Take a look inside 4 images

-Pros: High-quality lessons with slide decks, videos, and articles require very little prep.
+Pros: High-quality lessons require very little prep.
 Youth-hosted news.

 Cons: Content comes out only twice a month.
 Reading level is often too high.

-Bottom Line: The combo of video newscasts, written articles, and social media content is a holistic news literacy approach, but it's lacking supports.
+Bottom Line: The combo of newscasts, articles, and media content offers a deep news literacy approach, but it's lacking supports.

 How Can I Teach with This Tool?